 Potential scholars will be asked to complete an application form which can be supported by references, letters of recommendation or video evidence of their performance level.
 If they are shortlisted, they will be invited to attend an assessment/taster day.
 This will comprise:

 - Assessment by the Head of the sport(s) they are applying for and the Director of Sport for the current performance level

-- Completion of a series of physical tests with the Head of Athletic Development and a biological maturation assessment to ensure a clear picture of an individual’s athletic potential
+- Completion of a series of physical tests with the Head of Sporting Development and a biological maturation assessment to ensure a clear picture of an individual’s athletic potential

 - Two interviews – one with the Headmaster and one with the Director of Sport and the Head(s) of the sports they are applying for.